Death-Raider/Personal_Projects/readme.md

   - Looking at pip movement within a pattern
   - Correlation with Indicies like CPI to enhance prediction
   - Looking at Indicators like KDJ(9,3,3)/RSI and setting up zones

+- That being said, what is mentioned above is only for detecting if we wanna buy or sell, but fails to account for duration!
+For CFD trading, we can treat it as futures, hence having an unlimited time of expiry.
+This leads to some intresting situations with the possibility of infinite loss (with leverage) which can cause our account to hit zero.
+To mitigate this, it is good to set realistic take profits and stop losses.
+Therefore to execute a trade automatically these variables need to be defined.
+  - Buy or Sell
+  - lot size
+  - TP
+  - SL
+- There may be additional things we can set up as well to mitigate losses before TP or SL have been hit.
+However those are complex in nature and would require multi agent systems.

+# Sources
+- investing.com
+- forexfactory.com